mwz210/Item-Catalog-App/README.md

 If the above gives an error run this command instead:

 ```
-python3 logs.py
+python3 project.py
 ```

 <br/>

-Wait for a little and the reports will come in!
-A sample report is in the example_output.txt and its provided within this same repository.
+Wait for a little and then go on your favorite web browser.
+In your browser, visit http://localhost:8000 to see the wonder and not so wonderful project!.